metaterminal/metaterminal.fyi/content/about.md

 This site is entirely static; there's no Javascript apart from some small amount for personal analytics.
 That means no ads and fast load times.
 I plan to keep my site like this for as long as I have it up.

-I also develop and host the website for the [Bravo Puzzle Awards](https://bravopuzzleawards.com/), which uses an identical tech stack.
+I also host the website for the [Bravo Puzzle Awards](https://bravopuzzleawards.com/), which uses an identical tech stack.

 ## Contact me